Failing a Course or Illness

 Requests received after this date will not be considered.
 Earlier requests will only be approved in exceptional cases.

-ONLY current Arts students are eligible to submit an E flag request.
-Students who have graduated or who have transferred to another university or college are not eligible to submit an E flag request.
+ONLY current Arts students are eligible to submit an E-flag request for compassionate grounds.
+Students who have graduated or who have transferred to another university or college are not eligible to submit an E-flag request.

 1. In order to file an E-Flag request, students must meet each of the three criteria.
 Only documentation and written statements will be considered; requests to present verbal statements or arguments in-person will not be granted.

-5. The decision is communicated to the student by the Assistant to the Associate Dean (Student Affairs).
+4. The decision is communicated to the student by Arts OASIS.

-• If the request is granted, the Assistant to the Associate Dean (Student Affairs) will also follow up with the Records Office to ensure E-Flags are put on the student’s transcript.
+• If the request is granted, Arts OASIS will follow up with Enrolment Services regarding the update to the student's academic record.

 • If the request is denied, no further explanation shall be provided.
 The refusal could be for any number of reasons, including but not limited to: